jakehockey10/AngularDemo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.3.

+## Generate Documentation

+Run `npm run compodoc` to generate documentation for the application and serve it at `http://localhost:8080`.
+See [`Compodoc`'s website](https://compodoc.github.io/website/) for more.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.